 - Reasonable and prudent business practices shall be followed regarding all purchases over $5,000.

 - Purchases Under $5,000

 - All purchases of goods and services shall be coordinated through the Purchasing Department of the Business Office.
-It shall be the direct responsibility of each department head to control all transactions against their assigned budget accounts to ensure that such transactions conform to policies of the University.
+It shall be the direct responsibility of each department head to control all transactions against their assigned budget accounts to ensure that such transactions conform to the policies of the University.
 This responsibility includes, but is not limited to, all requests for purchases of goods or services and all requests for payments.

 - Disbursements of any kind regardless of funding source.

 - Authority to sign purchase requests or payment requests shall be delegated in writing by the President and shall include the Vice President for Fiscal Affairs and any other appropriate individuals who are deemed necessary for conducting business for the benefit of Lincoln University.
-Copies of the President’s written signature delegation authority shall be kept by the President’s Office, Vice President for Fiscal Affairs and University Legal Counsel.
+Copies of the President’s written signature delegation authority shall be kept by the President’s Office, Vice President for Fiscal Affairs, and University Legal Counsel.

 Procedure Regarding Purchases of Goods and Services